How to Become an Appraiser in Tennessee

 How to become an appraiser in Tennessee

-Step 1: Complete 75 hours of qualifying education, plus the 4-hour Supervisor-Trainee course.
+Step 1: Complete 79 hours of Trainee education, including 75 hours of AQB Basic Qualifying Education and a 4-hour Supervisor-Trainee orientation course.

-Step 3: Submit your application and background check.
+Step 3: Submit your application and background check to the Tennessee Real Estate Appraiser Commission.

-Tennessee Trainee Appraiser (79 hours) – AQB recommended course order
+Tennessee Registered Trainee Appraiser (79 hours) – AQB recommended course order

 - Basic Appraisal Principles – 30 hours